bosgithub/XGBoost/README.md

 ---

-##### Supervised Learning: Classification
+#### Supervised Learning: Classification
-1. Binary Classification: Whether a customer will churn given some promotion AOC curve
+1. Binary Classification: Whether a customer will click on an ad given the ad content and historical data of the user

+*Metrics of binary classification:* AOC curve

-2. Multiclass Classification: Classifying species of a given bird accuracy score and confusion matrix
+2. Multiclass Classification: Classifying species of a given bird *Metrics of Multiclass classification:* Accuracy score and confusion matrix